Pomalidomide: Mechanism of action

 Pomalidomide directly inhibits angiogenesis and myeloma cell growth.
 This dual effect is central to its activity in myeloma, rather than other pathways such as TNF alpha inhibition, since potent TNF inhibitors including rolipram and pentoxifylline do not inhibit myeloma cell growth or angiogenesis.
 Upregulation of interferon gamma, IL-2 and IL-10 as well as downregulation of IL-6 have been reported for pomalidomide.
 These changes may contribute to pomalidomide's anti-angiogenic and anti-myeloma activities.

-Pregnancy and sexual contact warnings
+Like thalidomide, pomalidomide works as a cereblon E3 ligase modulator.

-Because pomalidomide can cause harm to unborn babies when administered during pregnancy, women taking pomalidomide must not become pregnant.
+Side effects

-To avoid embryo-fetal exposure, a "Risk Evaluation and Mitigation Strategy" (REMS) program was developed to ensure pregnancy prevention or distribution of the drug to those who are or might become pregnant.
-Women must produce two negative pregnancy tests and use contraception methods before beginning pomalidomide.
-Women must commit either to abstain continuously from heterosexual sexual intercourse or to use two methods of reliable birth control, beginning four weeks prior to initiating treatment with pomalidomide, during therapy, during dose interruptions and continuing for four weeks following discontinuation of pomalidomide therapy.
+Pomalidomide can cause harm to unborn babies when administered during pregnancy.

 Pomalidomide is present in the semen of people receiving the drug.
-Therefore, males must always use a latex or synthetic condom during any sexual contact with females of reproductive potential while taking pomalidomide and for up to 28 days after discontinuing pomalidomide, even if they have undergone a successful vasectomy.
-Males taking pomalidomide must not donate sperm.

 Clinical trials

 Phase I trial results showed tolerable side effects.

 Phase II clinical trials for multiple myeloma and myelofibrosis reported 'promising results'.

 Phase III results showed significant extension of progression-free survival, and overall survival (median 11.9 months vs. 7.8 months; p = 0.0002) in patients taking pomalidomide and dexamethasone vs. dexamethasone alone.